Renewable energy procurement in Ethiopia

 Overcoming obstacles in procurement from independent power producers

-Competitive bidding for renewable energy, often referred to as RE-IPP (Renewable Energy Independent Power Producer) agreements, involves setting a target level of investment in renewable energy capacity and allocating contracts to the lowest bidders.
+Competitive bidding for renewable energy from private sector investors, often referred to as RE-IPP (Renewable Energy Independent Power Producer) agreements, involves setting a target level of investment in renewable energy capacity and allocating contracts to the lowest bidders.
 It is gaining prominence in developing countries due to its relatively simple institutional design and its potential to attract significant private investment.

-The Ethiopian Government has been considering engaging with private suppliers of energy, but, due to the country’s lack of experience in such partnerships, it remains unclear how the procurement process would work.
-While RE-IPP appears relatively simple, actual design and implementation on the ground can face complex obstacles due to its relations with the broader regulatory system, friction with incumbent actors, and a mismatch of expectations between regulators and private investors.
+However, the actual design and implementation of RE-IPP can face complex obstacles due to its relations with the broader regulatory system, friction with incumbent actors, and a mismatch of expectations between regulators and private investors.
 Despite RE-IPP’s huge potential, there are notable knowledge gaps regarding how these obstacles, risks, and pitfalls can be addressed and avoided.

 Research overview and objectives